GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 ### `getCurrentUser`

-fetches details about the current user.
+Fetch details about the current user.

 Arguments